alotoftype/docs/docs/core-features-section/variables/runtime-variables.md

 # Example Workflow

-1. **First request - Login**
+1. **First request**

-    In the first request
+    In the first request , add the Runtime block , and attach to a data source for every variable

     ![Capture Variable](/img/voiden-blocks/runtime/set.gif)

-    And run it by either:
+    And run the request by either:
     - Pressing **Cmd + Enter** (on macOS) or **Ctrl + Enter** (on Windows/Linux), **or**
     - Clicking the bright **green ▶️ Play button** in the toolbar.

-2. **Second request - Use captured values**
+2. **Second request**

-    Access those captured variables
+    Reference the variables using `process` anywhere

       ![Access Variable](/img/voiden-blocks/runtime/access-variable.gif)